-- a) The applicant shall confirm that exterior Reduced Pressure Zone (RPZ) devices are not required for this project.
-If such devices are required, they shall be located within the structure. - b) The applicant shall submit a report prepared by a licensed NJ Professional Engineer including calculations of the anticipated water demands in accordance with N.J.A.C.
+- a) The applicant has confirmed that Reduced Pressure Zone (RPZ) devices will be located within the proposed parking garage structure. - b) The applicant has submitted a Water Report including calculations of the anticipated water demands in accordance with N.J.A.C.
 5:21-5.1 and N.J.A.C.
 7:10-12.6.
-The fire flow demands shall be submitted to the Township Fire Official for review and approval.
-The calculations shall address the anticipated volume of water and pressure needed to adequately service the development with sufficient flow at outside hydrants and interior sprinkler systems to provide adequate fire protection in accordance with all appropriate fire codes and/or requirements.
-The design of the on-site water distribution system shall be adequate to provide fire protection as per ISO standard, Fire Suppression Rating Schedule, or per AWWA M31, Manual of Water Supply Practices. - c) Provide test data and calculations demonstrating that the required water flows and pressures can be provided from the existing system. - d) The design and adequacy of fire suppression systems and the location of all fire lanes, Siamese connections, and hydrants are subject to review by the Township Fire Official. - e) All water distribution system improvements shall be installed in accordance with the requirements of the water utility and the Plumbing Subcode Official. - f) The applicant's Engineer shall be responsible for obtaining a permit from the NJDEP BWSE, if applicable.
+The fire flow demands have been approved by the Township Fire Official. - c) Test data and calculations demonstrating that the required water flows and pressures can be provided from the existing system have been provided in the Water Report. - d) The design and adequacy of fire suppression systems and the location of all fire lanes, Siamese connections, and hydrants are subject to review and approval of the Township Fire Official. - e) All water distribution system improvements shall be installed in accordance with the requirements of the water utility and the Plumbing Subcode Official.